Our Dream Beach Wedding in The Bahamas

-And I spent my wedding week in hysterics because I couldn’t get a straight answer about when or if the construction would be completed.
+And I spent my Abaco wedding week frustrated because I couldn’t get a straight answer about when or if the construction would be completed.
 Every time I spoke with a staff member, the story changed.
 No one could tell me a real reason why the construction was taking place during a time when guests were scheduled to be on island.
 The first excuse was “due to Hurricane Joaquin damage,” but when I reminded them Joaquin didn’t hit their island, that changed to “hurricane preparation.”

-And I didn’t know until the actual day if our rehearsal or wedding would take place as planned.
+I didn’t know until the actual day if our rehearsal or wedding would take place as planned.

 I cried myself to sleep more than once and almost packed up and went home on Wednesday night – and I’m reasonably certain that’s not how a bride should feel during her wedding week.

 Short of truly serious situations, like illness and death, I have rarely been this stressed out or overwhelmed — and I have one of the 6th most stressful job in America.
 (PR!)
 As with every event I’ve planned in the past, I expected inevitable bumps and snags, and we had plenty of minor issues to go with the big ones.